meredithcat/Full-Stack-Python/README.md

 ### Quizzes

 There will be **10 quizzes** held during this course. **Please reference the above schedule for quiz topics and dates.** These quizzes will be used in place of a final exam.
-Your lowest two quiz scores will be dropped, so your _total quiz score will be based off of the other nine_.
+Your lowest two quiz scores will be dropped, so your _total quiz score will be based off of the other eight.

 Quizzes will cover all topics outlined in the schedule, with the **exception** of the following: